kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Let Women Speak

-- Posey Parker (Kelly Jay Keen) is coming to do a [Let women Speak](https://www.letwomenspeak.org/) event in Madrid in May.
+- Posey Parker (Kelly Jay Keen) is coming to do a [Let Women Speak](https://www.letwomenspeak.org/) event in Madrid in May.
 - I apply to volunteer and be a steward at the event.
 - I'm accepted.
 - I'm also planning to speak about what's happening to me and how it relates to my views on gender ideology.